 Challenge

-Rainfall-induced soil erosion occurs when soil particles are detached, transported and deposited away due to rainfall, runoff, snow melting or irrigation.
-When soil erosion rate is higher than soil formation rate, the soil becomes depleted and the potential of the land to be used productively is reduced.
+Soil erosion by water occurs when soil particles are detached, transported, and deposited away due to rainfall, runoff, snow melting, or irrigation.
+When the soil erosion rate is higher than the soil formation rate, the soil becomes depleted and the potential of the land to be used productively is reduced.
 The direct and indirect economic costs of soil erosion are extremely high, as a variety of sectors are negatively impacted.
-Soil erosion may lead to a decrease in the yield of agricultural areas, physical damage to cultivated fields and deterioration of water and air quality due to suspended soil particles.
-As a consequence, reducing soil erosion can provide benefits for several Ecosystem Services like habitats, air quality, water quality and the protection, formation and decontamination of soils and sediments, and secondarily for water quantity.
-For these reasons, soil erosion has raised great attention at EU level, and reducing soil erosion has synergies with Sustainable Development Goals (SDGs), in particular with the goals regarding “Food security” and “Life on land”, and, in cascade, with the SDGs generically related to poverty, water, and climate actions, and finally also for health and wellbeing.
+Soil erosion may lead to a decrease in the yield of agricultural areas, physical damage to cultivated fields, and deterioration of water and air quality due to suspended soil particles.
+As a consequence, reducing soil erosion can provide benefits for several ecosystem services and improve overall socio-economic conditions.
+For these reasons, soil erosion has raised great attention at the EU level, and soil erosion-related indicators have started to be included in policies to track progress towards sustainability goals.
+However, such indicators need large-scale, repeatable, high-frequency assessments, which are not easily carried out due to methodological inconsistency and data scarcity.

 Solution